KuhakuPixel/AceTheGame/tutorial/guides.md

 - [Using Memory Scanner and Editor](#memory-scanner-and-editor)
 - [Using BillingHack](#billinghack)
 - [Using Memory Scanner and Editor (CLI)](#ace)
-## Notes:
-- This is only a brief tutorial, for more in depth and real practice visit [here](/tutorial)

 ## Prerequisite
 If you haven't done any installation, you need to download and install the tools first by visiting [here](/installation_guide.md)